Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// Minimum distance to recognize a swipe
+// Minimum swipe distance to trigger a move (in world units)

 public float swipeThreshold = 0.5f;